Updated 14 Jan 2021

 Danger Level: High

 Distribution: New South Wales, particularly in forests and urban areas.
-Sydney funnel-web spiders have been found in backyards and swimming pools and can be quiet aggressive when threatened.
+Sydney Funnel-Web spiders have been found in backyards and swimming pools and can be quiet aggressive when they feel threatened.

 Among the 40 species in Australia, only 6 species of funnel-webs can cause severe envenomation.
 They are most active during the warmer months of November through March.